Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 - Some LEDs indicating i.e. when “shift” is down (actually its more like Capslock)

-A this point though I think I’ve made my point, whatever that is and I may just throw it in a project box and call it a day.
+A this point though I think I’ve made my point, whatever that is.
+I think this one may just end up in a project box next to my desk, so I’ll call it a day.

 Notes